 Many funders require that you use the CC-BY Creative Commons license.
 Find out more about copyright and Creative Commons licenses.

 You may wish to have your manuscript reviewed by a native speaker and the language polished before submission.
 This can make it easier for editors and peer reviewers to assess your work before they make a decision on your paper.
-Find out more about our Editing Services.
+Find out more about our Pre-submission Services.